Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Wakeup

 We first prove that at end of the procedure, there exists at most one leader per grid box of the pivotal grid.
 We then prove that at the end of the procedure, all nodes will be either leaders or followers.
 Subsequently, we prove that all trees formed and created are stars at the end of the procedure.
 Finally, we bound the running time of \emph{Tree-Cutter}.

 We now prove that there exists at most one leader per grid box of the pivotal grid.
-We show this using an intertwined induction proof between two invariants, where we use each to prove the other for the next step of the induction.\\ $Inv_1$: At the beginning of any phase of \emph{Tree-Cutter}, at most one leader can exist in a grid box of the pivotal grid.\\ $Inv_2:$ At the beginning of any phase of \emph{Tree-Cutter}, at most a constant number of tokens are present in any grid box of the pivotal grid.
+We show this using a strong induction proof on two invariants, where we show that if both invariants hold at the beginning of a given phase and every prior phase of \emph{Tree-Cutter}, then they will hold at the beginning of the next phase.\\ $Inv_1$: At the beginning of any phase of \emph{Tree-Cutter}, at most one leader can exist in a grid box of the pivotal grid.\\ $Inv_2:$ At the beginning of any phase of \emph{Tree-Cutter}, at most a constant number of tokens are present in any grid box of the pivotal grid.

-We intertwine the proofs by assuming $Inv_2$ is true when proving $Inv_1$ holds for a given phase and by using $Inv_1$ to inductively prove $Inv_2$.

-We now start with $Inv_1$ that at the beginning of any phase of the procedure, at most one leader can exist in a grid box of the pivotal grid.
-Assuming $Inv_2$ holds true, we prove the equivalent of $Inv_1$, captured by Lemma~\ref{lem4}, that for any grid box of the pivotal grid, at most one node can become a leader.
+We now assume $Inv_1$ and $Inv_2$ hold true at the beginning of some phase.
+We prove that $Inv_1$ holds true in the next phase.
+This is captured by Lemma~\ref{lem4}, that for any grid box of the pivotal grid, at most one node can become a leader.
 Every leader is either already present at the beginning of \emph{Tree-Cutter} or created using \emph{Potential-Leader-Election}.
 We first show in Lemma~\ref{lem3} that assuming a constant number of token holders (and by extension potential leaders) exist in any grid box of the pivotal grid at the beginning of a phase of \emph{Tree-Cutter}, \emph{Potential-Leader-Election} elects at most one leader per grid box of the pivotal grid containing potential leaders.

 \begin{lemma} If at most a constant number of potential leaders exist in any grid box of the pivotal grid at the beginning of a phase of \emph{Tree-Cutter}, then at the end of the \emph{Potential-Leader-Election} procedure in that phase, all those potential leaders become either leaders or followers.
 Furthermore, at most one leader will be created in those grid boxes that previously contained potential leaders. \end{lemma}